8 Things You Need to Know Before Visiting the La Jolla Cove Seals

 - Wear close-toed shoes if you plan on walking out on the beach or any rocky areas.
 It can get slippery very quickly out there, especially coming down the stairs to get to La Jolla Cove.

-- Wearing pants that you don’t mind getting wet is also a good idea.
+- Wearing pants that you don’t mind getting wet.